yberreby/pfig/README.md

 # pfig (**p**aper **fig**ures)

-This is a small, opinionated library to facilitate the disciplined development and export of publication-ready figures using `matplotlib` and `polars`.
+This is a small, opinionated library to facilitate the disciplined development and export of publication-ready figures using `matplotlib`, with a `tyro`-based CLI.

 **Disclaimer**: I am writing this for my own use; for now, expect API breakage with no support commitment.

+## Features

 - **Decoupled computation and rendering.**
   - Code that _prepares a figure's data_ is kept distinct from _code that turns this data into beautiful visuals_.